nickzinn/zmanLang/spec-lang.md

   - If `x` is an array, returns number of elements.
   - If `x` is a string, returns number of bytes.
 - `print(str)` -> `integer`
-  - Writes the string to stdout.
+  - Writes the value to stdout.
+  - If the argument is an `integer`, it is converted via `text(i)` first.
 - `input()` -> `string`
   - Reads a line from stdin (see runtime notes).
 - `number(str)` -> `integer`